-Author – Tanmaya Dash & Dinesh Kumar L N
+Authors – Tanmaya Dash & Dinesh Kumar L N

-TATA Hydrogen Fuel Cell Bus – Image Source
+Tata Hydrogen Fuel Cell Bus - Image Source

 There is no doubt that fossil fuels have become a liability to human civilization due to their pollution and global warming.
 While solar and wind power have begun to replace the dirtier coal, there are hardly few alternatives for petrol and diesel.
 Biodiesel and ethanol have been promising substitutes, but their growth is constrained by lack of large-scale production infrastructure.
 Electric vehicles are another encouraging innovation for sustainable transport, but we are still relying on fossil fuels to produce electricity.

 Hydrogen is the most promising zero-emission fuel that can power any moving vehicle right from a rocket to a car.
 To imagine an electric car running on hydrogen is the ultimate dream for every environmentalist!
 Hydrogen powered fuel cells have a remarkable way of converting chemical bonds directly into energy, which gives them a head start – high efficiency and smaller equipment.
 Just like a typical battery cell, a cathode and anode are dipped in an electrolyte solution.
 The catalysts in the cathode and anode generate ions and electrons from hydrogen to produce energy.

 Natural gas is the most widely used fuel to generate hydrogen.
 The efficiency of hydrogen fuel cell vehicles (FCVs) tends to be better, with just 1 kilogram of hydrogen providing a mileage of up to 100km.
 However, we need to ascertain the safety and affordability of Hydrogen fuel cells before they become mass produced.